benborgers/www/posts/gatsby-sitemap.md

 ---
 title: How to create a sitemap for a Gatsby site
 date: 2020-04-19
+tags:
-tags: programming
+    - programming
+    - gatsby
 ---
 Install the Gatsby plugin:

 ```bash
 npm install gatsby-plugin-sitemap
 ```

 Then, add the root URL of your site (before the part that starts with `/`) to your `gatsby-config.js`, and activate the plugin:

 ```javascript
 // gatsby-config.js